durzal1/Flow/README.md

 Here I define max total happiness as the best rankings that can possibly be achieved without creating illegal connections or decreasing the maximum student-school matches.

 After it gets all this data it will use SDL to draw it visually on the screen.

+# Everything works except 10 students and 10 schools. i have no idea why but it results in 2 connections.